excalith/git-cheats/README.md

 Please feel free to contribute any way you can.
 Just keep in mind that this is a simple tool to help people **get used to** common commands.
 No need to add commands such as ```reflogs``` and ```checkout --orphan``` etc.

 That being said, you can;
-* Create issues for issues and enhancements
+* Create issues for feature requests and issues
 * Create pull requests for any fixes / additions

 ## Dependencies: